kawaicheung/book-on-naming-things/manuscript/F_Ch_SurfacingMethodParameters.md

 There's nothing like writing a good piece of code.
 Code that not only works, but does its work efficiently.
 Code that isn't just efficient, but reads beautifully.
 Code that accomplishes the _trifecta_ -- helping the end user, the operating system, and its future authors.
 That's the ultimate programming accomplishment.

-But, the truth is this: Object-oriented languages are fantastic at dispersing work to various layers of a system to achieve the goals most programmers have become fond of -- like encapsulation, extensibility, and reuse.
+Here's the rub: Object-oriented languages are fantastic at dispersing work to various layers of a system to achieve the goals most programmers have become fond of -- like encapsulation, extensibility, and reuse.
 But, this can make reading code much harder.

 You can't sit down and read code linearly like you would a newspaper article, a book, or...well anything you'd normally read.
 Instead, code reading is a constant redirection to other places, a mind-bending trip throughout the entirety of a codebase, like a _Choose Your Own Adventure_ book where the choices aren't really yours.